Sept. 10, 5-7 pm: Installation Opening

 Ghost Fishing poet Ross Gay will join the Art and Public Policy class “Language is Action”, members of Food And Racial Equity Collective at NYU, Decarbonize NYU and others for a reading of his poem “A Small Needful Fact”.
 Mr Gay will be introduced by Deborah Ni of F.A.R.E.
 The pop-up reading will take place in front of the Kimmel Windows and is open to the public.

-On November 1st, at 6:30 p.m at NYU’s Torch Club, The Writing Program, NYU Gallatin School of Individualized Study, will host a closing reading with poets from the anthology and students who will have written work in conversation with the exhibition.
+On November 1st, at 6:00 p.m at NYU’s Torch Club, The Writing Program, NYU Gallatin School of Individualized Study, will host a closing reading with poets from the anthology and students who will have written work in conversation with the exhibition.
 The project is co sponsored by the Art, Education & Community Practice Program in the Department of Art and Art Professions, Steinhardt School of Culture, Education and Human Development, NYU.
+Please RSVP for this event Here!